kuraram/NWDAF_5GC_APIs/docs/AccessTokenReq.md

 `func (o *AccessTokenReq) HasTargetNfServiceSetId() bool`

 HasTargetNfServiceSetId returns a boolean if a field has been set.

+### GetHnrfAccessTokenUri

+`func (o *AccessTokenReq) GetHnrfAccessTokenUri() string`

+GetHnrfAccessTokenUri returns the HnrfAccessTokenUri field if non-nil, zero value otherwise.

+### GetHnrfAccessTokenUriOk

+`func (o *AccessTokenReq) GetHnrfAccessTokenUriOk() (*string, bool)`

+GetHnrfAccessTokenUriOk returns a tuple with the HnrfAccessTokenUri field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHnrfAccessTokenUri

+`func (o *AccessTokenReq) SetHnrfAccessTokenUri(v string)`

+SetHnrfAccessTokenUri sets HnrfAccessTokenUri field to given value.

+### HasHnrfAccessTokenUri

+`func (o *AccessTokenReq) HasHnrfAccessTokenUri() bool`

+HasHnrfAccessTokenUri returns a boolean if a field has been set.

+### GetSourceNfInstanceId

+`func (o *AccessTokenReq) GetSourceNfInstanceId() string`

+GetSourceNfInstanceId returns the SourceNfInstanceId field if non-nil, zero value otherwise.

+### GetSourceNfInstanceIdOk

+`func (o *AccessTokenReq) GetSourceNfInstanceIdOk() (*string, bool)`

+GetSourceNfInstanceIdOk returns a tuple with the SourceNfInstanceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSourceNfInstanceId

+`func (o *AccessTokenReq) SetSourceNfInstanceId(v string)`

+SetSourceNfInstanceId sets SourceNfInstanceId field to given value.

+### HasSourceNfInstanceId

+`func (o *AccessTokenReq) HasSourceNfInstanceId() bool`

+HasSourceNfInstanceId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)